 Q: What can I do for the Pub?

 A: Bring us your fans, your friends, your huddled masses yearning to drink some high quality draught beer and craft cocktails.
 Promote yourself!
 Let everyone know how great you’re going to sound at the new and improved Alberta Street Pub.

 Q: What sort of compensation does the Pub offer?

 A: Typically, we do not offer guarantees.
-We let you set the door charge at a base minimum of $7 and split the take between the acts as you see fit.
+We let you set the door charge, and split the take between the acts as you see fit.
 The Pub itself does not take any percentage of your door or merchandise sales.
-We do require that you defray the cost of the sound engineer, by taking $75 out of the door at the end of the night (the Pub pays the rest).
+We do require that you run your own door and defray the cost of the sound engineer by taking $75 out of your total at the end of the night (the Pub pays the rest).
 We don’t want anyone to feel they are “paying to play,” so if you don’t feel confident in bringing at least 30 people to your show on a Wednesday or 50+ on a Thurs/Fri/Sat, then we probably aren’t the right venue for you.

 Q: Do you provide a door person?

 A: UPDATE - We no longer provide a door person under any circumstances.
 Bands either share door watch duties or recruit a fan for free admission.

 Q: Why do you only allow 2 full bands:

 A: This is a loose rule and open to negotiation.
 Typically if you have a drum kit and more than 2 players, that’s our idea of a full band.
 We have limited storage, and keeping the lineup restricted saves space, allows a sound check for everyone, and facilitates a faster changeover.
 Also, there is generally more money to go around for the musicians after a show.
 Three act bills are permitted and encouraged if the opener is a solo performer or simple duo acoustic act.
 Exceptions can be made for acoustic-only events, but will be limited based on total players and house discretion.

 Q: I want to play a weekend!